RenderKit/embree/doc/src/api/rtcNewDevice.md

   of 0 enables all detected hardware threads.
 By default all hardware threads are used.

++ `user_threads=[int]`: Sets the number of user threads that can be used to join and participate in a scene commit using `rtcJoinCommitScene`.
+The tasking system will only use threads-user_threads many worker threads, thus if the app wants to solely use its threads to commit scenes, just set threads equal to user_threads.
+This option only has effect with the Intel(R) Threading Building Blocks (TBB) tasking system.

 + `set_affinity=[0/1]`: When enabled, build threads are affinitized to hardware threads.
 This option is disabled by default on standard CPUs, and enabled by default on Xeon Phi Processors.